Mahin556/wordpress-site-with-docker-compose/README.md

 docker-compose up -d
 ```

-To delete all the containers with volumes
+To delete all the containers with volumes:
 ```
 docker-compose down -v
 ```